SmoothSend/smoothsend-sdk-docs/api/index.md

 ### getBalance()

-Get token balances for an address.
+Get token balances for an address. **Note**: This method is only available for chains that support balance queries (currently Aptos chains only).

 ```typescript
 getBalance(chain: SupportedChain, address: string, token?: string): Promise<TokenBalance[]>